GC-public-learning/flutter_1st_app/README.md

 }
 ~~~
 # chap 5.
 Scaffold & AppBar Widgets
-### the goal : make a Scaffold with some layout widget inside
+### the goal : make a Scaffold with some layout widgets inside
 1) modify "main.dart" from "lib/"
 ~~~
 import 'package:flutter/material.dart';